futjikato/HAW-PR1-FuechseUndHasenJava/README.md

 So I started to rebuild the simple simulation and add a little bit of falvor to it.<br>

 ![Screenshot](https://raw.github.com/futjikato/HAW-PR1-FuechseUndHasenJava/master/resources/javahasen_screen_mac.png "Screenshot of a running simulation")

+### What´s new in 1.1

+I made the decision to add a version number and set this to 1.1 because I rewrote major parts of the simulation.
+In prior versions the field/position logic was really creepy and not really reliable.<br>
+Some parts are still old and dirty but the time has come to make performance and stability improvements.

 ## How to get it running